rafael-santiago/kryptos/doc/CODESTYLE.md

 This is a not exhaustive description of the code style that I have been using for this project.
 Anyway, if you are intending to contribute, please, read this document first.
 I personally like some points present in [pike's style](https://doc.cat-v.org/bell_labs/pikestyle).

-This is not an absolute truth (a.k.a. unicorn) but this is the truth that I have been adopting.
+This is not an absolute truth (a.k.a. unicorn) but this is the truth that I have been taking in consideration.

 ## Comments